westlinkin/cast-android-sample/README_Eclipse.txt

 instructions there.

 2. You should have the Cast SDK and all necessary support libraries installed.
-For instructions on installation, go to developers.google.com/cast.
+For instructions on installation, go to developers.google.com/cast, or see the included INSTALL_CAST_ECLIPSE.txt.

 3. You should also already have an app name and receiver URLs whitelisted, so that your device knows where to find your receiver app.
 If you're not sure